WLII-DT: WSUR-TV history (1958–present)

 WSUR-TV was founded on February 20, 1958, by American Colonial Broadcasting.
 In 1963, the station was located on Avenida Tito Castro (Puerto Rico Highway 14) in the La Rambla sector of Barrio Machuelo Abajo; its transmitter tower was located within the municipality of Guayanilla, Puerto Rico, and it was an affiliate of WAPA-TV, but carried two local programs from Ponce.
 The station transmitted its analog signal over VHF channel 9.

 Currently, WSUR originates no local programming of its own.
 Its tower is now located at Cerro Jayuya in the border between the municipality of Ponce with Jayuya.

 Programming

-Current Programming
+Current programming

-Currently TeleOnce produces 14 hours of original programming on weekedays featuring an array of shows of like La Bóveda de Teleonce, Jugando Pelota Dura, P.R.
+Currently TeleOnce produces 14 hours of original programming on weekedays featuring an array of shows such as La Bóveda de Teleonce, Jugando Pelota Dura, P.R.
 En Vivo, among others.

-Programming blocks are bookended by Las Noticias de Teleonce (TeleOnce News) which airs its morning edition at 6:00 a.m. and Última Edición at 10:00 p.m.
+Programming blocks are bookended by Las Noticias Teleonce (TeleOnce News) which airs its morning edition at 6 a.m. and Última Edición at 10 p.m.

-All of TeleOnce's original programming is broadcast live from the station's studios in Guaynabo, Puerto Rico with the exception of the morning program En La Mañana which has its own studio in the Paseo Caribe Complex in Old San Juan and La Bóveda de Teleonce which also has its own studio at the Alejandro Jr. Cruz Fine Arts Center in Guaynabo.
+All of TeleOnce's original programming is broadcast live from the station's studios in Guaynabo, Puerto Rico, with the exception of the morning program En La Mañana which has its own studio in the Paseo Caribe Complex in Old San Juan and La Bóveda de Teleonce which also has its own studio at the Alejandro Jr. Cruz Fine Arts Center in Guaynabo.